NoyShlush/Student-project-management-system/README.md

 # Student project management system

+AWS based web application that allows students, supervisor and project manager to orchestrate  all operations that are necessary for the students during the final project and makes the whole flow transparent and easier.

+## Background

 Students in their final year are required to characterize and develop their final project.
 The final project serves as a reflection of the knowledge they have accumulated during their studies and demonstrate their skills.
 This project is the most significant challenge of the degree and requires a lot of effort, work, self-learning, thinking, sleepless nights, and sometimes quite a few nerves.
 Also, sometimes the students are required to present their final project in job interviews, and it can affect their acceptance into a desirable work that they have dreamed so long.